Gold hits 4-month high as dollar index falls to 3-year low

 U.S. President Donald Trump on Friday delivered an ultimatum to European signatories of the deal to fix the “terrible flaws” in the agreement with Iran, or the United States would pull out.

-The metal has seen a sustained rally from high demand in the auto industry amid a supply deficit, analysts said.
+The metal has seen a sustained rally from high demand in the auto industry amid a supply deficit, analysts said, adding that the sharp price increase was largely overdone.

 Additional reporting by Nallur Sethuraman in Bengaluru; Editing by Dale Hudson and Edmund Blair